-1. Face your fears.
+- Face your fears.
 If you have anxiety about public speaking, the best way to overcome it is to, well, speak in public.
 Begin by making short presentations to your closest colleagues or friends.
 When you feel ready, volunteer to give a quick talk or make an announcement at a professional association or civic organization you belong to.
 Consider joining Toastmasters International, a public speaking organization, to get even more practice.
 Share tips for presentations with members you meet there.
 Attend networking events to practice your communication skills.

-2. Do your homework.
+- Do your homework.
 You’ll have much more confidence during your business presentation if you’re well prepared.
 To get ready for your talk, learn as much as you can about your audience.
 This will help you determine how you’ll present your information to get your points across.
 Use concrete facts and quantifiable information from white papers, surveys or case studies from reputable sources to support your points.
 If you’re trying to win new business, let your audience know how you’ve helped companies or clients reach their goals.

 Make better communication your goal and read Promising Accountants Share Goal-Setting Secrets to Success.

+- Keep your slides succinct.
+Don't overwhelm your audience with too many words and numbers on your slides.
+Yes, you love your numbers, but don’t go number-happy.
+When deciding what to place on a slide, remember your slides should support what you’re saying, not the other way around.
 A slide with too much information is challenging to read.
 You’re essentially asking your audience to read and listen at the same time.
 Again, don’t make your audience work.
 If your presentation needs to be shared as a handout or forwarded to others, consider making two versions: a slimmed-down version to talk through and a sharable version with more explanatory text.